bmlindor/ttv_ss/README.md

 given transit timing variations of Venus and Earth, carry out a fit with TTVFaster and Nbody Grad to find period & mass of Jupiter.

+CALCEPH
+retrieves the position, velocity and acceleration of Earth (geocenter) relative to the Earth-Moon system barycenter in kilometers, kilometers per second and kilometers per second square at JD= 2451624.5 TDB timescale

+NB: for best accuracy the first time argument should be the integer part and the delta the fractional part (step through day)

+For planets without moons, Mercury and Venus, the barycenter location coincides with the body center of mass.

 1).
 Simulate transit times from JPLEphemeris.
 Add noise to data.

 include("sim_times.jl")